ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 ### move
 Animates a sprite from its current position to its final position using css transforms.
-The only option it takes is easing, kept sprite need initial and final state of a sprite.
+The only option it takes is easing.
+Because this motion works with kept sprites, it requires the initial and final state of a sprite.

----demo that makes it clear that sprite needs initial and final bound--- (slideFromSide)
+{{#docs-demo as |demo|}}
+    {{#demo.example name="move"}}
+      {{transitions-example}}
+    {{/demo.example}}

+    {{demo.snippet 'transitions-snippet.hbs'}}
+    {{demo.snippet 'transitions-snippet.js' label='component.js'}}
+    {{demo.snippet 'transitions-snippet.css'}}
+{{/docs-demo}}

 ### moveSVG
 Animates one property on a svg element.
 This motion takes in an attribute name and animates that attribute from its initial to its final value.
-For example, on a circle move svg property cx
+For example, on a circle movesvg property cx.

---- svg demo ---
+{{#docs-demo as |demo|}}
+    {{#demo.example name="svg"}}
+        {{svg-example}}
+    {{/demo.example}}

+    {{demo.snippet 'svg-snippet.js' label='component.js'}}
+    {{demo.snippet 'svg-snippet.hbs'}}
+{{/docs-demo}}

 ### opacity
 Animates a sprite from its inital to its final opacity (from %0 to %100 and vice versa).
-Takes from and to.
-No arguemnts defaults to default initial and final opacity of the sprite. fadeIn and fadeOut exports from same module
+Takes from and to arguments.
+With no arguments, this motion uses the default initial and final opacity of the sprite. fadeIn and fadeOut export from the same module.

 ### resize
 Animates the height and width of a sprite.
 Expects the initial and final state of the sprite.
 This is the default motion used by animated-container.
 Consider using scale instead because scale uses css transforms and will not trigger reflow. (link?)

 ### scale
-Applies css transforms to animate the initial size into the final size.
+Applies css transforms to animate the initial size of the sprite into the final size.

 ### adjustColor
 Animates the change in color of a sprite.
-From argument takes a css color otherwise defaults to measuredInitial color animate to whatever the final color was.
+The from argument takes a css color, otherwise it defaults to the measuredInitial color and animates to the default final color.

 ### adjustCSS
 Animates the change in style of a sprite.
 Applies to css properties that are a unit and a number (font-size, letter spacing).
 Attribute method